sairochan/shopServiceAPI/README.md

-# Backend-ecom
-Backend for amazon like e-com using Spring, hibernate Implemented All the Crud Operations.
+# Backend using Spring-Boot Microservices.